Why and How

-To create a 2 of 3 multi-sig P2SH address a script requiring a valid signature from any 2 of three keys is created and then hashed in the same fashion as described above.
+To create a 2 of 3 multi-sig P2SH address a script requiring a valid signature from any 2 of 3 keys is created and then hashed in the same fashion as described above.

 The version prefix that is used depends on which network the address is intended for and whether it is a P2SH (Pay to Script Hash) or P2PKH (Pay to Public Key Hash) address.

-Conceptualize: Bitcoin’s, or UTXO’s, ‘live’ at bitcoin addresses.
-In order to transfer those funds the owner of the funds, who is presumably the owner of the private keys the address was derived from, has to sign the transferring transaction with the private key.
+Bitcoin’s, or UTXO’s, “live” at bitcoin addresses.
+In order to transfer those funds the owner of the funds, who is presumably the owner of the private keys the address was derived from, has to sign the transferring transaction with their private key.
 In this way users don’t really hold bitcoin’s, but rather control them with their private keys.

 And now that we have a base for understanding bitcoin addresses, let’s head back to wallets!